hyperjeff/shuffle/README.md

 ```

 ## About
-`shuffle` was written purely in Swift using AVFoundation, and hence is Mac-only.
+`shuffle` is a Mac-only commandline music, audio, podcast player.

 `shuffle -h` for help, which is this currently: